 To adjust your current cookie settings, click on the button below:

 When we collect your personal data for the first time we will inform you of how the information was obtained, what we aim to use it for, what rights you have in regards to the data protection laws and how you can uphold those rights.
 You will also be informed about who is responsible for the personal data processing (the “Controller”) and how you contact them if you have questions or need to make inquiries in relation to your personal data and/or rights.

 How do we protect your personal data?

-When it comes to personal data belonging to special categories we have access controls in place that results in even higher levels of protection.
+When it comes to personal data belonging to special categories we have access controls in place that result in even higher levels of protection.

-Our security systems are developed and configured with focus on your integrity and are to great extent protected against intrusions, accidental deletion or modifications that pose a risk to your personal integrity.
+Our security systems are developed and configured with focus on your integrity and are to a large extent protected against intrusions, accidental deletion or modifications that pose a risk to your personal integrity.